Tudat/tudat/tutorials/tudatFeatures/environmentSetup/setup.rst

 .. class:: NamedBodyMap

-   An unordered map of shared pointers to :class:`Body` objects, see :ref:`this <externalBoost>` wiki page for a discussion of shared pointers; don't worry if you're not sure what a shared pointer or unordered map is at this point.
+   An unordered map of shared pointers to :class:`Body` objects, see :ref:`this <externalUtility>` wiki page for a discussion of shared pointers; don't worry if you're not sure what a shared pointer or unordered map is at this point.

 .. _tudatFeaturesCreatingTheEnvironment: